pluginsGLPI/doc/source/glpiai/consumption.rst

    :alt: see the usage
    :scale: 100 %

-1. In the usage limit field, indicate a budget to not to be exceeded.
-If this limit is exceeded, the plugin will no longer work until it is increased.
+1. To limit usage and avoid overruns, specify a value that must not be exceeded.
+If this limit is exceeded, the plugin will no longer function until this value is increased.

-2. Indicate the real value of your API Key (https://platform.openai.com/usage).
+2. Enter the actual value of your API key (https://platform.openai.com/usage).
 This value must be updated when the plugin usage data is not coordinated with the real API value.

 .. figure:: images/glpiai-9.png
    :alt: real usage